by: david-james

 body politic and fiction

-FCDO says sovereign means an independent state recognised under international law; OED, state, n.
-29.a gives State as the body politic or political organization for civil rule and government, either abstractly or in a particular country; therefore the United Kingdom is a body politic, and as such, fiction;
+on the UK Government's GOV.UK website, in the FCDO geographical names index, it is written that sovereign means an independent state recognised under international law; in the OED, state, n.
+29.a, it is written that State is the body politic or political organization for civil rule and government, either abstractly or in a particular country; therefore the United Kingdom is a body politic, and as such, fiction;

 FCDO excerpt stating that sovereign means independent states recognised under international law;